arpgate/puppet/README.md

 # puppet
 puppet scripts to build an arpgate image

-The modules directory includes the modules,
+The modules directory includes all Puppet modules.

-Checkout in /home/ubuntu/puppet on the Raspberry Pi:
+To checkout in /home/ubuntu/puppet on the Raspberry Pi:

 cd /home/ubuntu/puppet

 git clone https://github.com/arpgate/puppet